-With the Value-to-Society approach, we are entering a new area of performance measurement that goes beyond established qualitative and quantitative assessments.
-For the first time, we measure and value the financial and non-financial external effects of our business activities in society in a common unit - the euro.
-The results reflect our 'real' value contribution to human well-being through our benefits and costs to society; e.g. the societal costs of carbon emissions.
-Through BASF's Value-to-Society we assess our relevant impacts along our entire supply chain, our own operations, and our customer industries.
-It was tested at the corporate level, for business units, for projects and strategic decisions, and at product level.
-We designed Value-to-Society to be a pragmatic, scalable, transferable and auditable model.
+With the Value-to-Society approach, we are entering a new area of performance measurement going beyond established qualitative and quantitative assessments.
+For the first time, we quantify and value the financial and non-financial external effects of our business activities in society in a common unit - in euro.
+The results reflect our 'real' value contribution, our benefits and costs to society; e.g. the societal costs of carbon emissions.
+In BASF's Value-to-Society we assess our relevant impacts along our entire supply chain, our own operations, and our customer industries.
+The impacts of our products in their consumer use phase and end-of-life are covered case-by-case.